abredi/enbela/README.md

 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/default/yes.svg)
 # Enbla The recipe website for all delicious foods around the world.
-## This web application developed to fulfill the Ruby on rails training capstone project at Microverse.
+### This web application developed to fulfill the Ruby on rails training capstone project at Microverse.

+> **Enbla** web application enables you to post recipe articles for the world.
+And also, you can explore
+> foods and drinks from the world by reading articles created by the **Enbla** community.
 ## Built With

 - Ruby v2.7.0